4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 13. Selects all checkboxes.
 14. Removes selection from all checkboxes.
-15. Selection of single components.
-Selection/deselection can be done by clicking on a component in `Image view`_.
-    Pointing on a checkbox of a component with cursor distinguishes given component by dashed frame in `Image view`_.
+15. Selection of a single component.
+Selection/deselection of components can be done by clicking on a component in `Image view`_. or enebling apopriate checkbox.
+Pointing checkbox with a coursor highlits selected component in `Image view`_.
-    Only selected components are saved using **Save components**.
+    Only components selected in checkboxes are saved using **Save components** tab.
-    Selected components are omitted when next round of segmentation is performed.
+    Components wich are selected are omitted in the next round of segmentation.

-16. Select if preserve selected components when loading different segmentation (from file or `Multiple files panel`_).
-    Preserved components overwrite existing voxel labeling in loaded segmentation.
-    (CHECK)
+16. When selected allows for comaprison of segmentations made with different parameters.
+To do so enable **Save selected components** checkbox, than perform segmentation and select chosen components.
+Next save segmentation by **Save Segmenation**.
+Use **Unselect all** and perform another segmentation with diffeternt parameters.
+Select chosen components and load previously done segmentation using **Load Segmentation**.
+Selected components from both segmentations are displayed in `Image view`_ and each is represented as a separate checkbox.
+The same can be done using `Multiple files panel`_ and saving each segmentation as a separate state using **Save state** tab.

-17. Opens window with a preview of segmentation parameters for each component.
+17. Opens the window with a preview of segmentation parameters for each component.
     **Reuse parameters** button from this window restores selected parameters.

 .. image:: images/mask_segmentation_parameters_preview.png